Polynomial, trigonometric, and tropical activations: A brief digression on Kolmogorov Arnold Networks (KANs)

-Kolmogorov-Arnold networks have been presented as a potential alternative to Multilayer-Perceptrons (MLPs), promoting several merits such as greater accuracy, fewer learnable parameters, and better interpretability.
-While the first two advantages could only be demonstrated for simple cases in the \cite{liu2024kan} article, the third benefit is more straightforward, as these networks overcome the “black-box” aspect of traditional non-linear activations MLPs by allowing the activation to be polynomial, piece-wise polynomial or rational, as in \cite{yang2024kolmogorov}.
+Kolmogorov-Arnold networks \cite{liu2025kan} have been presented as a potential alternative to Multilayer-Perceptrons (MLPs), promoting several merits such as greater accuracy, fewer learnable parameters, and better interpretability.
+While the first two advantages could only be demonstrated for simple cases in the \citep{liu2025kan} article, the third benefit is more straightforward, as these networks overcome the “black-box” aspect of traditional non-linear activations MLPs by allowing the activation to be polynomial, piece-wise polynomial, or rational, as in \cite{yang2025kolmogorovarnold}.
 From there, having learned the weights of the network and those of the activation, it becomes clear what approximation these functions (polynomial, rational, or trigonometric ) have converged to.

-Presenting themselves as heirs to the celebrated Kolmogorov-Arnold representation theorem (KART) \cite{kolmogorov1957representation, arnold1959predstavlenii}, the use made of this theorem in the recent article KAN \cite{liu2024kan} is to be understood figuratively.
-This is merely an inspiration, as the Kolmogorov-Arnold representation theorem, cited below, states that any continuous multivariate function $f \colon [0,1]^{n}\to \mathbb {R}$ can be represented as a composition of addition and some functions of one variable denoted by $\psi_{q,p}$ and $\Phi_q$:
+Rather than providing a direct application of the celebrated Kolmogorov-Arnold representation theorem (KART) \cite{kolmogorov1957representation, arnold1959predstavlenii}, the recent work on KAN \cite{liu2025kan} appears to take inspiration from it in a more figurative sense.
+For clarity, we recall that the Kolmogorov-Arnold representation theorem, cited below, states that any continuous multivariate function $f \colon [0,1]^{n}\to \mathbb {R}$ can be represented as a composition of addition and some functions of one variable denoted by $\psi_{q,p}$ and $\Phi_q$:

 \begin{theorem} (\citet{arnold2009representation, arnold2009functions}) Let $f: \mathbb{I}^n:=[0,1]^n \rightarrow \mathbb{R}$ be an arbitrary multivariate continuous function.
 Then it can be represented as follows: